automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 ## 5. Paid/Subscription Use Terms

 ### 5.1 License Grant
 *Provider* hereby grants to *Customer* a non-exclusive, fully paid-up, royalty-free, worldwide, non-transferrable license to Use *The Software* and Documentation to support their respective internal business and operations for the Subscription Term (the “License”).
-Each License is expressly limited for Use with a unique Customer component or components that are specified in an Order Form.
+Each License is expressly limited for Use with a unique *Customer* component or components that are specified in an Order Form.
 For clarity, the License does not allow for Use by *Affiliates* modified by Customer, unless such right is expressly granted under an Order Form.

 ### 5.2 License Prohibitions
-Unless otherwise expressly agreed by *Provider* in writing, Customer may not:
+Unless otherwise expressly agreed by *Provider* in writing, *Customer* may not:

-(i) decompile, disassemble, or otherwise attempt to derive Source Code from *The Software* (not applicable if Source Code is provided);
+1. Decompile, disassemble, or otherwise attempt to derive Source Code from *The Software* (not applicable if Source Code is provided);
-(ii) use *The Software* to provide commercial time- sharing, outsourcing, or service bureau services to entities other than Customer and its Affiliates; (iii) use or access *The Software* to develop a product or service that is competitive with *Provider*’s products or engage in competitive analysis or benchmarking; (iviii) transfer, distribute, resell, lease, license, or assign *The Software* or otherwise offer *The Software* on a standalone basis;
+2. Use *The Software* to provide commercial time- sharing, outsourcing, or service bureau services to entities other than *Customer* and its Affiliates
+3. Use or access *The Software* to develop a product or service that is competitive with *Provider*’s products or engage in competitive analysis or benchmarking
+4. Transfer, resell, lease, license, or assign *The Software* or otherwise offer *The Software* on a standalone basis
-(iv) otherwise use *The Software* outside the scope expressly permitted hereunder and in the applicable Order Form.
+5. Otherwise use *The Software* outside the scope expressly permitted hereunder and in the applicable Order Form.

 ### 5.3 Acceptance Tests
-Customer, with all necessary cooperation and assistance from *Provider*, will perform the acceptance tests to confirm that *The Software* conforms to the requirements of the Documentation and Order Form (the “Acceptance Tests”).
-For clarity, the Acceptance Test provisions in this Section shall only apply if Acceptance Tests are specifically indicated in an Order Form.
-Customer will have ten (10) days following delivery of *The Software* to perform Acceptance Tests.
-If *The Software* does not materially comply with the Documentation and/or Order Form, Customer will notify *Provider* of such determination in writing (the “Failure Notice”) and will describe in reasonable detail its reasons for such determination.
+*Customer*, with all necessary cooperation and assistance from *Provider*, will perform the acceptance tests to confirm that *The Software* conforms to the requirements of the Documentation and Order Form (the “Acceptance Tests”).
+For clarity, the Acceptance Test provisions in this Section shall only apply if Acceptance Tests are specifically indicated in an Order Form. *Customer* will have ten (10) days following delivery of *The Software* to perform Acceptance Tests.
+If *The Software* does not materially comply with the Documentation and/or Order Form, *Customer* will notify *Provider* of such determination in writing (the “Failure Notice”) and will describe in reasonable detail its reasons for such determination.
 Upon receipt of the Failure Notice *Provider* will make such necessary corrections and modifications to *The Software* as will cause *The Software* to materially conform to the Documentation and *Order Form*.
-If upon redelivery *The Software* does not materially conform to the Documentation and Order Form, Customer will promptly provide *Provider* with another Failure Notice, and will have the right to terminate the corresponding Order Form, as applicable, pursuant to Section ??? , and receive a full refund of all Fees paid to *Provider* under the applicable Order Form for *The Software*.
-Each Party shall bear its own costs in connection with the Acceptance Tests.
-Customer shall be deemed to have accepted *The Software* upon the earlier of:
+If upon redelivery *The Software* does not materially conform to the Documentation and Order Form, *Customer* will promptly provide *Provider* with another Failure Notice, and will have the right to terminate the corresponding Order Form, as applicable, pursuant to Section ??? , and receive a full refund of all Fees paid to *Provider* under the applicable Order Form for *The Software*.
+Each Party shall bear its own costs in connection with the Acceptance Tests. *Customer* shall be deemed to have accepted *The Software* upon the earlier of:

-(i) the date *The Software* passes the Acceptance Tests;
+1. The date *The Software* passes the Acceptance Tests;
-(ii) failure of Customer to provide a Failure Notice within the acceptance test period;
+2. Failure of *Customer* to provide a Failure Notice within the acceptance test period;
-(iii) Use by Customer of *The Software* in a production environment (the “Acceptance”).
+3. Use by *Customer* of *The Software* in a production environment (the “Acceptance”).

 ### 5.4 Representations And Warranties

 #### 5.4.1 Compliance With Laws
-*Provider* represents, warrants, and covenants to Customer that it will, at its cost and expense, obtain all necessary regulatory approvals, licenses and permits (collectively, “Permits”) applicable to its business and comply with all Laws applicable to its business or the performance of its obligations under this Agreement and each Order Form, as such Laws may be revised from time to time.
+*Provider* represents, warrants, and covenants to *Customer* that it will, at its cost and expense, obtain all necessary regulatory approvals, licenses and permits (collectively, “Permits”) applicable to its business and comply with all Laws applicable to its business or the performance of its obligations under this Agreement and each Order Form, as such Laws may be revised from time to time.

 #### 5.4.2 Documentation
-*Provider* represents and warrants that the technical Documentation delivered to Customer for *The Software* will be sufficient to allow a reasonably knowledgeable information technology professional with experience or training in *Provider*’s products to administer, maintain and support such Software.
+*Provider* represents and warrants that the technical Documentation delivered to *Customer* for *The Software* will be sufficient to allow a reasonably knowledgeable information technology professional with experience or training in *Provider*’s products to administer, maintain and support such Software.

 #### 5.4.3 Conformance and Pefromance
-*Provider* represents, warrants and covenants to Customer that *The Software* shall substantially conform to, and perform in accordance with, the Documentation, Specifications and requirements of each applicable Order Form in all material respects.
+*Provider* represents, warrants and covenants to *Customer* that *The Software* shall substantially conform to, and perform in accordance with, the Documentation, Specifications and requirements of each applicable Order Form in all material respects.

 #### 5.4.4 Performance of Services
-*Provider* represents, warrants and covenants to Customer that it will perform all Services as follows: (a) in accordance with the applicable Order Form; (b) in a good, professional and workmanlike manner; (c) using qualified Personnel with suitable training, education, experience and skill to perform the Services in accordance with timing and other requirements of each Order Form; and (d) with respect to Support Services, in accordance with Addendum 1.
+*Provider* represents, warrants and covenants to *Customer* that it will perform all Services as follows: (a) in accordance with the applicable Order Form; (b) in a good, professional and workmanlike manner; (c) using qualified Personnel with suitable training, education, experience and skill to perform the Services in accordance with timing and other requirements of each Order Form; and (d) with respect to Support Services, in accordance with Addendum 1.

 ### 5.5 Customer Integrations, Configurations and Modifications